simonmichael/hledger_site/src/install.md

 ### Building outside the source tree

-Building from within the hledger source tree is the most reliable - any non-standard hints currently required for cabal or stack will be applied automatically.

-But if you want to build your own hledger binaries, without first getting a copy of the source with git, these commands are likely to work currently:
+You can in theory use stack or cabal to build your own hledger binaries, without first getting a copy of the source with git, using commands like these:

     stack install hledger hledger-ui hledger-web